AlibabaCloudDocs/ga/intl.en-US/Best practices/Accelerate domain names hosted outside mainland China..md

     2.  **Plan**: Select the edition of WAF that you want to activate.

         Different WAF editions are applicable to various business scales and provide different protection features.
-For more information, see [Editions and features](/intl.en-US/Product Introduction/Editions and features.md). **Enterprise** is selected in this example.
+For more information, see [WAF deployment plans and editions](/intl.en-US/Product Introduction/WAF deployment plans and editions.md). **Enterprise** is selected in this example.

     3.  **Extra Domain**: Specify the number of additional domain names.